openforis/sepal-doc/docs/source/cli/ofgt.rst

     cd  ̃/ ogcwkt

 Here you can find the downloaded projection definition file for the UTM zone 20N (:code:`WGS84_UTM_20N.ogcwkt`).
-Open it with any text editor program, such as gedit:
+Open it with any text editor program, such as :code:`gedit`:

 .. code-block::